 To improve self-esteem and resilience so that all children are ready to learn and able to make at least expected progress from starting points.
 Increase time for small group & individual nurtures groups Interventions are recommended by external advisers.
 The trained TAs will have the knowledge to signpost staff to specific resources when required or to run individual or group sessions for specific children.
 On average, social and emotional interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of four months' additional progress on attainment.(EEF) Nurture sessions to be timetabled Specific Resources to support delivery of programmes to be purchased and stored centrally.
 Improvements to the building in July/August 2019 will impact significantly on flexibility to run sessions.
-KL Termly review of progress of children receiving emotional support.
+SENCO Termly review of progress of children receiving emotional support.
 Assessment & tracking data to be monitored termly.
 High-quality, tailored interventions in place to ensure to support specific needs.
-Pre-teaching 1st Class @ Number Reading Intervention When pupils have had a pre-teaching session before the lesson, they are far more able to access the learning.
+Pre-teaching 1 st Class @ Number Reading Intervention Dynamo Maths When pupils have had a pre-teaching session before the lesson, they are far more able to access the learning.
 Teachers know their children and are able to identify when they may struggle with a new concept.
-Pre-teaching allows all children to access learning SENCo to monitor delivery of interventions HC KL Assessment & tracking data to be monitored termly. iii.
-Other approach 0 6 udgeted cost Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+Pre-teaching allows all children to access learning SENCo to monitor delivery of interventions SENCO Assessment & tracking data to be monitored termly.
+Idgeted cost £4000 iii.
+Other approach Desired outcome es Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-To raise self- esteem of children Opportunity for Service pupils to participate in wider community events Research shows that mobility can impact negatively on children's progress Majority of Service pupils in school making good progress but opportunities outside school are important to support well being Governors to monitor through Headteacher report SB July 2020 To ensure all children have access to Funding for off-site visits & residential for children On average, pupils who participate in adventure learning interventions make approximately four additional months' Governors to monitor through Headteacher report SB July 2020 outdoor and adventure learning Disadvantaged Pupil Premium impact on non-cognitive outcomes such as self-confidence.
+To raise self- esteem of children Opportunity for Service pupils to participate in wider community events Research shows that mobility can impact negatively on children's progress Majority of Service pupils in school making good progress but opportunities outside school are important to support well being Governors to monitor through Headteacher report SB July 2021 outdoor and adventure learning Disadvantaged Pupil Premium impact on non-cognitive outcomes such as self-confidence.
 (EEF) To ensure all pupils regardless of background are able to participate in off-site educational visits to enrich the curriculum Funding for all pupils eligible for pupil premium to participate in off-site educational visits.
-Including residentials in KS2 All pupils to have equality of opportunity regardless of background Governors to monitor through Headteacher report SB July 2020 £1000
+Including residentials in KS2 All pupils to have equality of opportunity regardless of background Governors to monitor through Headteacher report SB July 2021 £1000